-We have a process for selecting our external fund managers, who manage some of the international assets in the underlying funds.
+We have a process for selecting our external fund managers, who manage some of the assets in the underlying funds.
 We select external fund managers that we believe are among the best in their class.
 We take into account both quantitative and qualitative aspects, and look at a number of factors, including:

-- people experienced and stable investment teams, - parent firm stable businesses being well-led by experienced company management, - investment philosophy and process a sensible philosophy that is reflected in a disciplined process, and - performance managers that have generated strong performance over a number of market cycles.
+• people - experienced and stable investment teams,

+- parent firm stable businesses being well-led by experienced company management, - investment philosophy and process a philosophy that aligns or complements our own philosophy and that is reflected in a disciplined process, and - performance managers that have generated strong performance over the long-term.